valeoai/ZS3/README.md

     - `checkname`: Name of the saved logs and weights folder.
     - `seen_classes_idx_metric`: List of idx of seen classes.
     - `unseen_classes_idx_metric`: List of idx of unseen classes.

+## Acknowledgements
+This codebase is heavily borrowed from [pytorch-deeplab-xception](https://github.com/jfzhang95/pytorch-deeplab-xception).

+## License
+ZS3Net is released under the [Apache 2.0 license](./LICENSE).